 History of IGLA

 TNYA is a member organization of IGLA, which was founded in 1987.
 IGLA serves as an umbrella organization for LGBTQ+ aquatics (swimming, water polo, diving and synchronized swimming (now known as artistic swimming)) athletes around the world, with member organizations in North America, Europe, Australia, New Zealand, the Middle East, Africa and Latin America.
-IGLA is also a member organization of the Federation of the Gay Games.
+IGLA is a member organization of the Federation of the Gay Games.
 Every year, IGLA has a championship aquatics meet, generally hosted by one of its member organizations.
 Past IGLA Championships have been held in conjunction with local pride festivities, Gay Games, OutGames, and EuroGames.
 We hosted the 2019 IGLA Championships during Stonewall50/WorldPride 2019 in New York City.
 Melbourne Surge and Melbourne Glamourhead Sharks hosted the 2020 IGLA Championships in Melbourne, Australia (Melbourne 2020) during Mardi Gras in February 2020.
 Earlier this year, the Queer Utah Aquatics Club (QUAC) were scheduled to host the 2021 IGLA Championships in Salt Lake City, Utah in May 2021, but IGLA 2021 has been indefinitely postponed due to COVID-19 (see full statement from the IGLA Board of Directors and QUAC’s IGLA 2021 Organizing Committee).
 The IGLA Board is working hard to find a contingency host for IGLA 2022 since Gay Games 11 in Hong Kong has been postponed to 2023.
 As soon as plans are finalized, we will make an official announcement.
-In 2023, the Federation of the Gay Games is still scheduled to host the Gay Games in Hong Kong in November 2023 after Out to Swim hosts the 2023 IGLA Championships in London in the Summer of 2023.
+In 2023, the Federation of the Gay Games is slated to host the Gay Games in Hong Kong in November 2023 after Out to Swim hosts the 2023 IGLA Championships in London in the Summer of 2023.

 For more information about IGLA, including other IGLA Championships held since 1987, visit their website at: www.igla.org